Introduction

 To parse the token’s structure I used the open source code from OpenBSM.

-The code is still pretty messy but it works!
-The options are not so much at the moment, but my goal is to improve it to have a fully-working auditing tool.
-At the moment it is possible to specify which process or which file to monitor.
 By default, only some events are displayed, like open/read/write/close.
 Anyway, it’s possible to display all events thanks to an option.
 Check the help message!

 It’s also possible, for now, to enable debug message logging into a file.